RogerMarsh/dptdb/README.txt

 The Python application can be as simple as a single-threaded process embedding the DPT API.

 The package is available only as a source distribution.
-It is built with the `MinGW`_ toolchain on Microsoft Windows, or a port of MinGW to an Operating System able to run `SWIG`_ under `Wine`_.
+It is built with the `MinGW`_ toolchain and `SWIG`_, either on Microsoft Windows or on `Wine`_ on an operating system able to run `Wine`_.

 This version of the package is known to work with MinGW-6.3.0 but not with MinGW-5.3.0, MinGW-4.9.3, or MinGW-4.8.1.
-The previous version of the package, dpt3.0-dptdb-0.6.3, is known to work with MinGW-5.3.0, MinGW-4.9.3, and MinGW-4.8.1; but not with MinGW-6.3.0.
+Use dpt3.0-dptdb-0.6.5, or later 0.6.n versions, with earlier versions of MinGW if necessary.

 Setup will download the DPT API `source`_ and `documentation`_ zip files if an internet connection is available.